monome/docs/norns/help.md

 #### standard norns

-The easiest method to flash the disk image is using [etcher](https://www.balena.io/etcher/).
-It is available for Linux, MacOS, and Windows.
-If etcher does not work for you, or if you prefer the command line, see [this guide](https://github.com/monome/norns-image/blob/master/readme-usbdisk.md).
+The easiest method to flash the disk image is using either [etcher](https://www.balena.io/etcher/) or the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+They are available for Linux, MacOS, and Windows.
+If etcher or the Imager do not work for you, or if you prefer the command line, see [this guide](https://github.com/monome/norns-image/blob/master/readme-usbdisk.md).

+For a visual guide to the Imager, see [this video from the Raspberry Pi Foundation](https://www.youtube.com/watch?v=ntaXWS8Lk34).

-If you'd like a visual companion to this process, steps 2 and onward are also demonstrated [in this video](https://vimeo.com/523980765#t=220s).
+If you'd like a visual companion to the etcher process, steps 2 and onward are also demonstrated [in this video from monome](https://vimeo.com/523980765#t=220s).

 Steps:

-1. Install etcher.
+1. Install etcher or the Imager.
 Download [the norns disk image](https://github.com/monome/norns-image/releases/latest): get the **standard** image.
 It'll download as a `.tgz` file -- extract it onto your computer so you have a remaining `.img` file.
 2. Power norns down and remove the four bottom screws of the unit.
 3. Plug norns into your laptop using its charge cable.
 4. You'll see a switch through a notch in the norns circuit board.
 It's currently on `run` -- switch it to `disk`.
-5. Run etcher.
+5. Run etcher / Imager.
 Select the disk image.
 Select the Compute Module as the target.
-Press `Flash!`, enter your non-norns computer's password, and wait for it to finish.
+Press `Flash!` / `Write`, enter your non-norns computer's password, and wait for it to finish.
 6. Once the flash is complete, disconnect USB.
 Flip the switch on the norns board back to `run`.
 Secure the bottom back onto the unit.
 7. If you have a norns with a 32gb CM3+ (purchased October 2020 and thereafter), you will need to expand the file storage.
    7a.
 Re-connect USB, power norns up, and connect via [serial](../advanced-access/#serial) through a terminal.